 What is a password policy?

-A password policy should be approved by senior management and reviewed and updated periodically to reflect new business activities.
-During a merger or acquisition, for example, the two companies likely have different security protocols, so policies should be updated to align with the acquiring/merging company's policies.
+Senior management should approve the password policy and review and update it periodically to reflect new business activities.
+During M&A, for example, the companies involved likely have different security protocols, so upgrade the existing policies to align them.

 Passwords historically have been a weak point for companies.
-The 2021 Verizon Data Breach Investigations Report concluded 61% of data breaches involved credentials.
+The "2023 Verizon Data Breach Investigations Report" found 49% of data breaches involved stolen credentials.
 To prevent password-related breaches, it is important to ensure users create strong passwords and follow password rules and recommendations.

 An enterprise-wide password policy sets the rules for password administration and provides guidelines for compliance.
 It's also an essential piece of evidence during audits and a key part of an organization's security activities and programs.